 When a business tries to force familiarity too soon, it sets off all kinds of alarm bells and scares prospects away.
 This kind of familiarity can’t be forced – it has to be earned by means of mutual correspondence – probably through a little back of forth between your sales team and the client.

-A few good examples of personalization (that most of us are already familiar with) are email alerts for abandoned carts, new discounts, promos for a favorite product, and new stock.
+A few good examples of personalization (that most of us are already familiar with) are email alerts for abandoned carts, new discounts, promos for a favourite product, and new stock.

 2. Choosing the Right Subject Line